 - Dental health

-Like we stated before, the body does not completely absorb sucralose and fails to recognize it as a sugar or a carbohydrate.
+Like we stated before, the body does not entirely absorb sucralose and cannot recognize it as a sugar or a carbohydrate.
 When sugar enters the body, the pancreas produces insulin to control blood sugar.
 If blood sugar levels get too high, the body can develop insulin resistance and fail to produce enough insulin to control them.
 Instead of absorbing it, the body begins to store it in fat cells.
-This can increase the risk for weight gain or obesity and other risk factors for metabolic syndrome (x).
+It can increase the risk for weight gain or obesity and other risk factors for metabolic syndrome. (x)

-This is extremely important for patients who suffer from diabetes, characterized by very high blood sugar levels.
-But according to research, sucralose sweetener does not spike blood sugar levels because the body does not absorb it, like we mentioned before.
-Research has concluded that sucralose may be an effective alternative for diabetics and may contribute to better glycemic control (x, x, x).
+It is extremely important for patients who suffer from diabetes, characterized by very high blood sugar levels.
+But according to research, sucralose sweetener does not spike blood sugar levels because the body does not absorb it, as we mentioned before.
+Research has concluded that sucralose may be an effective alternative for people with diabetes and may contribute to better glycemic control. (x) (x) (x)

 However, individuals who may be at risk for diabetes should be mindful of their food and beverage intake, including sources with artificial sweeteners.
 It’s best to discuss nutrition with your doctor before using sucralose as a sugar alternative.

-In addition, sucralose may not contribute to tooth decay and other dental problems, unlike table sugar.
-We all know that sugar isn’t great for your teeth.
-But sugar isn’t what causes the damage; it’s actually the oral bacteria that break down the sugar.
-Dr. Deshko claims that “because sucralose cannot be metabolized by bacteria that reside in the mouth, it does not promote tooth decay the way regular sugar does.”
-Because of these properties, sucralose is a common ingredient in oral health products, such as chewing gum (x).
+Also, sucralose may not contribute to tooth decay and other dental problems, unlike table sugar.
+Clearly, most people know that sugar isn’t great for your teeth.
+But sugar isn’t what causes the damage; it’s the oral bacteria that break down the sugar.
+Dr. Deshko claims that “because it cannot be metabolized by bacteria that reside in the mouth, it does not promote tooth decay the way regular sugar does.”
+These properties are a common ingredient in oral health products, such as chewing gum. (x)

 Is Sucralose Keto?

-Sucralose may be a good choice because it is not high in carbs and also has a low glycemic index, so it typically does not raise the blood sugar levels.
-This is another essential element to a ketogenic diet, as keto dieters should keep the blood sugar levels low.
+Sucralose may be an excellent choice because it is not high in carbs and has a low glycemic index, so it typically does not raise blood sugar levels.
+It is another essential element to a ketogenic diet, as keto dieters should keep the blood sugar levels low.

-Even though there is research that seems to support these potential benefits, there is no evidence that sucralose can treat or prevent any health condition on its own.
-It’s important to consult a physician before you try sucralose as a sweetener.
+Even though there is research that seems to support these potential benefits, there is no evidence that it can treat or prevent any health condition on its own.
+It’s essential to consult a physician before you try sucralose as a sweetener.

 How to Take Sucralose Sweetener

 You can take sucralose by simply adding it into your food or beverages, such as coffee or tea, using it just like regular sugar.
-Basically, you can substitute sucralose wherever you would use table sugar.
+You can substitute sucralose wherever you would use table sugar.